SEM-EDX GUIDE FOR BUYERS

 Real Resolution

-The resolution is an objective measure and refers to the ability of the microscope to image fine structures.
-For tabletop SEM and compact devices, the best resolution is between 3 and 20 nanometers.
+Resolution is an objective measure and refers to the microscope's ability to image fine structures.
+For tabletop SEMs, the best resolution is around 10 nanometers.

 The resolution is determined under standardized but impractical operating conditions.
 This gives the buyer a certain potential for disappointment, since the resolution given is barely achievable with real samples.
 After all, the resolution is a clear parameter that is suitable for comparing the imaging quality of different SEM instruments.